 To plot the results of the simulation and depict the surroundings of the ego vehicle, including the tracked objects, use the Bird's-Eye Scope.
-The Bird's-Eye Scope is a model-level visualization tool in Simulink that you can open using a menu provided on the Simulink model toolbar.
-For more information, see Inspect and Analyze Models in Simulink (Simulink).
+The Bird's-Eye Scope is a model-level visualization tool that you can open from the Simulink toolstrip.
+On the Simulation tab, under Review Results, click Bird's-Eye Scope.
 After opening the scope, click Find Signals to set up the signals.
 The following commands run the simulation to

 15 seconds to get a mid-simulation picture and run again all the way to end of the simulation to gather results.

 sim('ACCTestBenchExample','StopTime','15') %Simulate 15 seconds sim('ACCTestBenchExample') %Simulate to end of scenario